josedvq/covfee/README.md

 - Continuously annotating a video for arousal
 - Continuously annotating the position of a hand in a video.

-HITs can be as simple as a single one of these tasks, or consist of multiple tasks of different types chained together.
-You will be able to specify exactly how each HIT will look like. covfee will produce a separate URL per HIT, which can be sent to a study participant.
+HITs can be as simple as a single one of these tasks, or consist of multiple tasks of different types.
+You are able to specify exactly what tasks are part of each HIT. covfee will produce a separate URL per HIT, which can be sent to a study participant.

+There are two types of HITs: timeline and annotation HITs.

+- **Timeline HITs** are a sequence of tasks, which must be completed in order by study subjects.
+Timeline HITs would normally be used for perception studies, where a subject must complete a series of tasks to complete participation.
+- **Annotation HITs** are a set of tasks in no particular order, and are meant to be used mainly for annotation of continuous variables.
+It is especially meant for use online with Mechanical Turk and similar platforms.
+An annotation HIT is used to annotate a single media file (all its tasks will refer to the same audio/video file).
+Predefined tasks can be set to be completed by annotators.
+Annotators can also be allowed to create and name their own tasks.
+These HITs will be rendered in an annotation interface where users can control the available continuous variables.

-You can find examples of JSON files in the [samples folder](../samples).
-A basic one looks like this:
+A JSON file is the easiest way to specify your HITs.
+You can find examples of such JSON files in the [samples folder](../samples).
+A basic timeline HIT one looks like this:

 ```
 {